cole-trapnell-lab/hooke/docs/about.md

 plot_contrast(ccm_rep, cond_ne_v_e_tbl_rep, q_value_thresh = 0.05)
 ```

-Transitional interstitial macrophages and regulatory T cells no longer come up as significant if we control for replicate.
+If we control for replicate, we see some difference in significant fold changes.

 ![silicosis_rep](assets/silicosis_rep.png)